- Project Report

 - 16. Bee Keeping

-- 17. Consultancy Services such as Management, Accounting, Engineering, Legal Services (Maximum 51% foreign
+- 17. Consultancy Services such as Management, Accounting, Engineering, Legal Services (Maximum 51% foreign investment is allowed)

 - 18. Beauty Parlour